 You will not regret the woodland walk up to the tower from Forres.

-The Tower is open to the public again for the 2017 season
+The Tower will be open to the public again for the 2018 season

 If we are open the Red Ensign will be flying from the tower mast.